2018 Young Leaders Program

 - Promote a better understanding among young leaders of individuals, countries, and cultures.

-YLP consists of seminars devoted to regional issues of functional economic cooperation such as energy and environment, transportation and logistics, cross-border infrastructure development, trade and finance.
-Those seminars prepare the YLP Fellows for the annual NEAEF Conference from August 27 to 28.
+YLP consists of seminars devoted to regional issues of functional economic cooperation such as energy and environment, transportation and logistics, cross-border infrastructure development, trade, tourism, finance, and natural disasters.
+Those seminars prepare the YLP Fellows for the annual NEAEF Conference from August 8-10.

 In addition, YLP offers a series of collaborative problem-solving exercises, participant presentations, and cultural and educational events dedicated to the host country.
-Such activities may include visits to local government agencies, educational or research institutions, NGOs, or manufacturers in order to promote appreciation of the host country’s role in regional cooperation and development.
+Such activities may include visits to educational or research institutions, local government agencies, NGOs, manufacturers, or relevant sites in order to promote appreciation of the host country's role in regional cooperation and development.

 An international faculty of leading academics, representatives of international organizations, government officials, parliamentarians, and executives from the private sector will lead or assist the seminars and collaborative exercises.